What is Police Pursuit ?

 To establish Police Pursuit, the prosecution must prove each of the following matters beyond reasonable doubt:

-National Criminal Lawyers have been successful in defending a number of Police Pursuit charges where the prosecution could not establish each of the elements of Police Pursuit.
-We have also achieved a number of non-convictions for Police Pursuit charges.
+National Criminal Lawyers have been successful in defending a number of Drink Driving charges and achieved a number of non-convictions for Drink Driving (low range, special range and Mid-range).

-NCL offer the following options for those who have been charged with Police Pursuit:
+NCL offer the following options for those who have been charged with Drink Driving:

 If you agree that you have committed the offence and the police are able to prove all the elements of the offence, it is best to plead guilty at an early opportunity to receive the maximum discount.
 Currently the maximum discount available for an early plea of guilty is 25% of the sentence.